Hyperhidrosis: Procedures

 Injections of botulinum toxin type A can be used to block neural control of sweat glands.
 The effect can last from 3–9 months depending on the site of injections.
 This use has been approved by the U.S. Food and Drug Administration (FDA).
 The duration of the beneficial effect in primary palmar hyperhidrosis has been found to increase with repetition of the injections.
 The Botox injections tend to be painful.
 Various measures have been tried to minimize the pain, one of which is the application of ice.

 This was first demonstrated by Khalaf Bushara and colleagues as the first nonmuscular use of BTX-A in 1993.
 BTX-A has since been approved for the treatment of severe primary axillary hyperhidrosis (excessive underarm sweating of unknown cause), which cannot be managed by topical agents.

-A microwave-based device has been tried for excessive underarm perspiration and appears to show promise.
+miraDry, a microwave-based device, has been tried for excessive underarm perspiration and appears to show promise.
+With this device, rare but serious side effects exist and are reported in the literature, such as paralysis of the upper limbs and brachial plexus.

 Tap water iontophoresis as a treatment for palmoplantar hyperhidrosis was originally described in the 1950s.
 Studies showed positive results and good safety with tap water iontophoresis.
 One trial found it decreased sweating by about 80%.